-- Reverse Stock Split-On July 2, 2021, our board of directors (the "Board") approved an amendment to our charter to effect a one-for-three reverse stock split.
+• Reverse Stock Split-On July 2, 2021, our board of directors (the "Board") approved an amendment to our charter to effect a one-for-three reverse stock split.
 Concurrent with the reverse split, the Operating Partnership enacted a one-for-three reverse split of its outstanding Operating Partnership units ("OP units").
-Unless otherwise indicated, the information in this Form 10-Q gives effect to the reverse stock and OP unit splits (see Note 9). - Recapitalization-On June 18, 2021, our stockholders approved an amendment to our charter (the "Articles of Amendment") that effected a change of each share of our common stock outstanding at the time the amendment became effective into one share of a newly created class of Class B common stock (the "Recapitalization").
-The
+Unless otherwise indicated, the information in this Form 10-Q gives effect to the reverse stock and OP unit splits (see Note 9).

-Articles of Amendment became effective on July 2, 2021.
+Recapitalization-On June 18, 2021, our stockholders approved an amendment to our charter (the "Articles of Amendment") that effected a change of each share of our common stock outstanding at the time the amendment became effective into one share of a newly created class of Class B common stock (the "Recapitalization").
+The Articles of Amendment became effective on July 2, 2021.
 Unless otherwise indicated, all information in this Form 10-Q gives effect to the Recapitalization and references to "shares" and per share metrics refer to our common stock and Class B common stock, collectively.
 Our Class B common stock automatically converted into our publicly traded common stock on January 18, 2022 (see Note 9).
 Prior to the conversion, we have presented common stock and Class B common stock as separate classes within our consolidated balance sheets and consolidated statements of equity.
+On May 5, 2022, we filed Articles Supplementary to our charter with the Maryland State Department of Assessments and Taxation in order to reclassify and designate all of the 350 million authorized shares of our Class B common stock, \$0.01 par value per share, all of which were unissued at such time, as shares of our common stock, \$0.01 par value per share.
+We no longer have Class B common stock authorized for issue.

 Income Taxes-Our consolidated financial statements include the operations of wholly-owned subsidiaries that have jointly elected to be treated as taxable REIT subsidiary entities and are subject to U.S. federal, state, and local income taxes at regular corporate tax rates.
-We recognized an insignificant amount of federal, state, and local income tax expense for the three months ended March 31, 2022 and 2021, and we retain a full valuation allowance for our deferred tax asset.
-All income tax amounts are included in Other Expense, Net on our consolidated statements of operations and comprehensive income ("consolidated statements of operations").
+We recognized an insignificant amount of federal, state, and local income tax expense for the three and six months ended June 30, 2022 and 2021, and we retain a full valuation allowance for our net deferred tax asset.
+All income tax amounts are included in Other Expense, Net on our consolidated statements of operations.

-Newly Adopted Accounting Pronouncements-There were no newly adopted accounting pronouncements during the three months ended March 31, 2022 that impacted the Company.
+Newly Adopted Accounting Pronouncements-There were no newly adopted accounting pronouncements during the six months ended June 30, 2022 that impacted the Company.